-Adding is one of the most important features in Excel.
+The most essential features in Excel are often the simplest ones.
 You’ll find that almost every project requires some degree of basic math.
+In this case, we’re talking about the wide world of adding cells.
 However, there are quite a few different ways to accomplish your goal.
 Here are a few tips on how to add cells in Excel.

 If you need to add more than cells, you can also check out the in-depth Excel addition tutorial here.